SKaplanOfficial/macOS-Automation-Resources/README.md

 # macOS Automation Resources

+This is a collection of resources for macOS automation technologies.
+The resources have been organized by type, but there is otherwise no specific order to them.
+I recommend using Command+F to find materials relevant to your needs.

-All links in this repository, unless otherwise noted, are to archived pages on the (Wayback Machine)[].
+All links in this repository, unless otherwise noted, are to archived pages on the (Wayback Machine)[https://web.archive.org].

 ## Contents
 - [🍎 AppleScript Resources](#applescript-resources)